jurihock/sdft/README.md

 | ---- | ---- |
 | ![SDFT](test/sdft.png) | ![STFT](test/stft.png) |

-Yeah, it's hard to find any differences, because both techniques provides a very similar result.
-That's exactly the proof of concept...
+Well, the results are very similar, which is the proof of concept...

 ## Implementation details